 The Minnesota State Patrol utilizes all of our required Match and MOE funds towards personnel salaries, as it is the majority of the grant expenditure in executing our safety plan.
-We have used their position's top rate, and used their average hours worked to estimate actual cost.
-We currently have 19 personnel assigned to School Bus enforcement.
-We have used actual performance data to conclude that these employees spend an average of 22% of their time conducting MCSAP grant eligible activities.
+We have used their position's actual rate, and used a 2080 hour work year to estimate cost.
+Using actual performance data, we have calculated that our School Bus employees spend an average of 22% of their time conducting MCSAP grant eligible activities.
 Their line item labels will show them as "SB" (school bus) employees.